ClemensFischer/XAML-Map-Control/README.md

 ---

-The library allows to use a Microsoft.Extensions.Caching.Distributed.IDistributedCache instance for caching map tile bitmaps.
+The library allows to use an implementation of Microsoft.Extensions.Caching.Distributed.IDistributedCache for caching map tile bitmaps.

 Map Control comes with three such implementations:
-* ImageFileCache, an IDistributedCache implementation that stores each cached map tile as a single image file, in the original file format delivered by the map provider (typically PNG or JPG).
+* ImageFileCache, an implementation that stores each cached map tile as a single image file, in the original file format delivered by the map provider (typically PNG or JPG).
 ImageFileCache is part of the MapControl library.
-* FileDbCache, an IDistributedCache implementation based on [EzTools FileDb](https://github.com/eztools-software/FileDb), a simple, file based No-SQL database, in a separate library FileDbCache.WPF.
+* FileDbCache, an implementation based on [EzTools FileDb](https://github.com/eztools-software/FileDb), a simple, file based No-SQL database, in a separate library FileDbCache.
-* SQLiteCache, an IDistributedCache implementation based on [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki), in a separate library SQLiteCache.WPF.
+* SQLiteCache, an implementation based on [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki), in a separate library SQLiteCache.

 If you want to try the sample application with persistent caching, uncomment the appropriate TileImageLoader.Cache setting in the sample application's MainWindow.xaml.cs file.
 Please note that some map providers may not allow